 Subsequently, the consumed energy (12) was subtracted from the available net energy of the gut and the excess storage and any remaining energy was added to the short-term storage.
 If, however, the available energy was not sufficient to cover all energetic demands, the lacking amount was taken from the short-term storage.
 In case the consumed energy could still not be covered, e.g. due to food scarcity, the energy deficit was compensated by successively re-metabolizing energy from body resources, first from the fat, then from the protein storage, each associated with a compartment-specific loss factor (see table A2).
 If both compartments were depleted (i.e. reaching their lower limits), the fish would die from starvation.

 Somatic growth.
 In case the energy accumulating in the short-term storage exceeded its maximum capacity, the surplus energy was allocated in different proportions to the medium- and long-term storage fat (GROWTH_FRACTION_FAT, 5 % of the surplus energy) and protein (GROWTH_FRACTION_PROTEIN, 95 %), respectively.
-For (reproductive) females the 5 % were further divided between the fat (3.5 %) and the reproduction compartment (, 1.5 ),%), respectively.
+For (reproductive) females another compartment is added and the allocation proportions are growthFractionProtein 95 % , growthFractionFat, 3.5 % and GROWTH_FRACTION_REPRO, 1.5 %..
 The energy sum of the short-term, fat, and protein compartment represented the fish’s biomass, which was updated in each time step.
 A fish would grow, i.e. increase its length when the updated biomass value exceeded any previously calculated value for this fish.
 If all of compartments were filled to their upper limits, any remaining energy was added to the excess storage.
 If the latter reached the desired amount (DESIRED_EXCESS_RMR, see A.1.2.2 feeding module for details), the fish was set to not hungry and stopped feeding until the energy level in the excess storage fell below the desired value again.

 A fish would not grow during a time step, i.e. keep its biomass and length, if the energy level in short-term storage remained below its upper limit and no energy was added to the fish’s body compartments.
 In case, however, the energy amount in the short-term storage had dropped below its lower limit and the fish had to use energy from its fat and/or protein compartment to satisfy its energy demands, the fish would lose the amount of its biomass equivalent to the lacking energy while its length remained unchanged (growth in body length is generally considered to be unidirectional for vertebrates).
 The state variable biomass (and in the following also the biomass-dependent length) was updated based on the sum of energy in all body compartments (13) (except gut and reproduction storage, which are not considered for somatic growth) using the respective energy-to-mass conversion factors (i.e. inverse of mass-to-energy conversion factor, see table A2), and the species-specific weight-length relationship, respectively (4).